best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     First level key corresponds to `num1` and the second level key to `num2`.
     The dictionary values are the expected answers.
-So that when we subset the dictionary with parametrized values, we provide the expected values to assert statements.
+So that when we subset the dictionary with parameterised values, we provide the expected values to assert statements.

     Returns